- What Are Bank Account Bonuses, How Do They Work, And Why Should You Do Them?

 4. Location Restrictions

-Some bank account bonuses are nationwide in scope, meaning that anyone can open the bank account and earn the bonus, regardless of where you live.
-Other bank account bonuses have a geographic restriction.
-You’ll need to look at the bank account bonus and make sure you’re eligible for it.
+Some bank account bonuses are nationwide in scope, meaning that anyone can open a bank account and earn the bonus, regardless of where you live.
+Other bank account bonuses have geographic restrictions.
+You’ll need to look at the bank account bonus and make sure you’re eligible for it depending on where you live.
+In some instances, even if you’re out of the bank’s footprint, you can still open an account in-branch.
+This makes it possible for you to earn a bonus if you’re going to be traveling to a city that has that bank.

 5. Credit Card Funding

-If the bank lets you fund it with a credit card, take advantage of it in order to hit minimum spends on your credit cards.
+If the bank lets you fund your account with a credit card, take advantage of it to hit the minimum spend requirements on your credit cards.
 Most banks will limit how much you can fund a bank account with a credit card.

 6. Opportunity Cost